zjc6666/Language-Identification/README.md

 ```

 ### Add Noise
-In order to test the performance of the system under noisy background, all data sets are denoised.
+In order to test the performance of the system under noisy background, all data sets are denoised.<br>
 Different channels of rats data set are used as noise, in which channel A,E,H is used as noise data of test set, B,C,D,F,G channel is used as noise of training set.

-At the same time, different SNR (5, 10, 15, 20) are used for noise addition, The smaller the SNR, the greater the noise.
+At the same time, different SNR (5, 10, 15, 20) are used for noise addition.<br>
+The smaller the SNR, the greater the noise.<br>
 Before running, you need to change ```rats_data``` variable, change to your own rats noise data path.

 ```